nrpsavage/Final-Year-Project--The-Snooper/README.md

 With the other version showing work done and the differences between each step in the projects progression.

 To run code: Run code on the main.py code and from there open http://127.0.0.1:5000 to see the page.

-The MySQL Query will be put into a txt file in the finished branch.
+The MySQL Query will be put into a file called 'SnooperDB' in the finished branch.